 Integrate a sorting system

-A sorting system is used to sort incomming and outgoing goods in a warehouse.
+A sorting system is used to sort incoming and outgoing goods in a warehouse.
 A sorting system typically come in the form of a conveyor system but can also be an Automatic Guided Vehicle (AGV) system.

 A conveyor system is used to transport objects from one place to another.
 The conveyor system may have the ability to move objects to different outgoing conveyor belts leading to different locations depending on the object itself.
 For instance, in a warehouse you may wish to have the conveyor system move all packages going to Sweden to one location, which all packages going to Norway should be moved to another location altogether.
 The conveyor system typically include some form of automatic data entry such as a barcode scanner or a RFID reader which inputs data to a control system.